g-manfredi/clif/doc/library.md

 ## Examples {#examples}

-The following examples show several use-cases, together with a detailed explanation.
+The following examples show several use-cases, together with links to the respective documentation.

 ### Open CLIF file and get a dataset